 - Minimal Labor: MinLic® is easy to feed.
 Simply place the block in areas of easy access to cattle.

-- Returnable Steel Tubs are self contained supplement feeders that are environmentally friendly and eliminate the expense of additional feeding equipment.
+- Returnable Steel Barrels are economical and environmentally friendly and eliminate the expense of additional feeding equipment.
+Ask us about other available packaging options and packaging size options.

 MinLic® offers the benefit of added magnesium in a highly palatable supplement that cattle will readily consume.
 This supplement contains a minimum of 2% magnesium.